7proxies/discord-usernames-checker/README.md

 - **3 / 4 / 5 letter names** - checks every combo
 - **custom pattern** - build your own with the highlighter
+- **check from a file** - give it a list of names and it checks those
 - **settings** - proxies, workers, output file

 free names get printed as they're found and saved to `available.txt`.